ImAKappa/pftp/docs/1-Fortune-Telling/index.md

 ```python title="fortune.py"
 --8<-- "1-Fortune-Telling/fortune/fortune_2.py"
 ```

+!!! tip

+    Pressing the `enter` key will submit your question to Pythia.
+    Make sure to type your question first.

 Finally, Pythia is a patient seer, and will continue to answer our questions until we are satisified.